MalloZup/ubuntu_uyuni/README.md

 With the VM and the ip of your Ubuntu Server, you can then boostrap the minion against uyuni server ( via gui or CLI).
 This is out of scope of this project.

 ![boostrap](design_doc/boostrap.jpg)

+# Developer Documentation:

+At moment this is under development.